The Critical Questions to Ask about Pricing in 2022

 What impact will inflation have on your pricing?

-Will inflation settle in during 2022 or is this a temporary phenomena that will fade away as the economy settles into its post-pandemic configuration and supply chains sort themselves out?
-None of us really know, so the smart move is to be prepared.
+Will inflation settle in during 2022, or is this a temporary phenomenon that will fade away as the economy settles into its post-pandemic configuration and supply chains sort themselves out?
+None of us really knows, so the smart move is to be prepared.

-Inflation could change your customer segmentation, if different customer sets are impacted by inflation in different ways.
+Inflation could change your customer segmentation if different customer sets are impacted by inflation in different ways.
 Think this through and then go out and survey your customers.
-Ask if it is time to resegment and reprice.
+Ask if it is time to resegment and reprice, and consider how value-based selling can help you maintain alignment with your customers’ evolving needs.

 1. Is inflation an opportunity to raise our prices?